brainstormforce/wp-spectra/README.md

 ## Changelog ##

 ### x.x.x ###
+* Improvement: Icon-List - When enter add new list item to the Icon-List.
 * Fix: Global - Resolved an issue in which the CSS would not load in the front-end in edge cases.
 * Fix: Global - Resolved an issue wherein the border would overlap parts of the background images and gradients.
 * Fix: Container - Fixed an issue where setting a text color for a heading from a child container would affect all other headings on the page.